ohshitgorillas/ReducedReachKBLayer/README.md

 This project aims to bring some of those benefits to users of more traditional keyboards by mapping frequently used features onto the 60% portion of the keyboard under a layer accessed by holding the "Caps Lock" key.
 This allows users to experience and experiment with the benefits of such keyboards without comitting to a physical downsizing, memorizing multiple complex layers, or needing to re-learn how to type: all original key functions remain unchanged except for Caps Lock (accessed via Caps Lock + Space), letting users revert to old habits in a pinch.

-As an example, the following functions may be accessed without moving your fingers from the home row:
-- Jump the cursor to the next or previous word
-- Delete the previous or next word
-- Delete all text on the current line before or after the cursor

-By including the rows above and below home, we can access an even wider array of functions without needing to significantly move our hands.
-Key mappings are optimized for ergonomics and easy memorization.

-Furthermore, the following commands may be accessed exclusively with your left hand:
+As an example, the following commands may be accessed exclusively with your left hand:
 - Delete and backspace
 - Return
 - Escape
 - All modifiers
-- Any modifier or combination of modifiers + backspace, enter, delete

 This makes for effective use of critical functions while also navigating with the mouse or with the right-handed navigation functions under the layer.